HOPE/HOSBO: HOPE

-HOPE is a glide bomb with high maneuverability, developed particularly to engage hardened targets, such as tunnels or subterranean bunkers, but also moving targets.
-HOPE has a range of more than 160 km and an internal GPS/INS and electro-optical guidance.
+HOPE is a glide bomb with high maneuverability, developed specifically to engage hardened targets, such as tunnels and subterranean bunkers, but also moving targets.
+HOPE has a range of more than 160 km and contains internal GPS/INS and electro-optical guidance.

 HOSBO

-HOSBO is a highly maneuverable glide bomb that can be equipped with modular warheads, including non-lethal ones, e.g. with high-energy microwaves.
-Range and guidance are equal to HOPE.
+HOSBO is a highly maneuverable glide bomb that can be equipped with modular warheads, including non-lethal ones such as a High-Power Microwave (HPM) weapon.
+Range and guidance are the same as that of HOPE.